4-Year Son de Flor Review: Quality, Sustainability, Fit

 My brother has joked that the dress makes me look like a nun (thanks bro), and I can see where he’s coming from since it is modest, and does seem like something a sister or the Amish would wear.
 I try to mitigate that by wearing my thrifted Doc Martens or a cardigan with the dress.

-Son de Flor’s sizing runs from XXS-XXL, though they also have a handful of pieces in 3XS and up to 4XL.
-They also offer custom sizing and changes for an extra 50 euros.
+As for sizing, Son de Flor’s sizing runs from XXS-4XL.
+They also offer custom sizing and changes for an additional fee.

 Son de Flor has a size calculator that will help you choose your size based on your measurements (and they take both metric and imperial measurements).
 I was recommended XXS due to my small bust size, but the calculator said that the waist would be slightly tight for both the XXS and XS.
 So, I opted for the S, which was said to be loose in the bust and slightly loose in the waist.